jem28/jem28/README.md

 - 👋 Hi, I’m @jem28
 - 👀 I’m interested in Tech but Cybersecurity has my interest.
-- 🌱 I’m currently learning Python ,html ,CSS and Javascript
+- 🌱 I’m currently learning Python ,html ,CSS.
-- 💞️ I’m looking to collaborate on something good.
+- 💞️ I’m looking to gain experience,employment to use my skills.
-- 📫 How to reach me  twitter @jemilabukari
+- 📫 How to reach me  jemrock1991@gmail.com.
 -
 <!---
 jem28/jem28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.